 Today, it is symbolic of the blessings and support of her union as a promise of continued trust and affection.
 Often when the question is asked by a clergy during the ceremony, “Who gives this woman to be married to this man,” the father’s response is, “Her mother and I.”

 Why Does the Bride Wear White?

 The color white has been a symbol of joyous celebration since early Roman times.
-At the beginning to the twentieth century, white stood for purity as well.
-Today, it holds it original meaning of happiness and joy.
+At the beginning of the twentieth century, white stood for purity as well.
+Today, it holds its original meaning of happiness and joy.

 Why Does the Bride Wear a Veil?